Design considerations for CNC machined parts

 To sum up, CNC machining offers numerous benefits in manufacturing, such as high dimensional accuracy of the part to be produced.
 However, designers should be careful when designing parts to be machined in a CNC machine to produce high-quality parts.

-The "Open-Book" Business Model
+The "Open-Book" Platform Model

 Q: Why is there a factory invoice in the box?

-• Transparency & Compliance: This invoice lists the origin factory (showing you exactly who made your parts) and declares the exact value you paid at checkout.
+• Transparency & Compliance: This invoice identifies the origin partner facility and declares the exact market value of the goods to ensure proper regulatory reporting.

 Q: Why don't you offer Instant Quotes?